 Laugh these off if you want to, but when my Mama was doing some catering work, this was the go-to recipe she used for those tiny cocktail sausages and meatballs that most everybody wanted.
 It's hard to believe that the base is made with grape jelly mixed with bottled chili sauce, but it sure is!
 Now folks, in case you don't know, chili sauce has nothing to do with "chili" as in chili with or without beans!
 It's actually a ketchup based sauce that looks like this - sort of a seasoned ketchup if you will.
 If you don't have any on hand, I made up a homemade version once when I ran out.
 You'll find that here.

 |Heinz Chili Sauce is a tomato based product, containing tomato puree, onion, garlic and other seasonings|

-I'm not personally a big fan of the little sausages so I prefer the meatballs over the sausages.
-The Cajun loves the sausages.
+I'm not personally as big a fan of the little sausages, as The Cajun is, so I prefer the meatballs over the sausages.
 The meatballs just seem to soak up the sauce better.
 Course, if you don't want to make your own meatballs, you can certainly use the pre-made frozen ones with this sauce too.
 The sauce is the star really.

 If you're looking for a nibble for any party, these are a definite winner.
 Multiply it by however many pounds of sausages or meatballs you'll want to make depending on your number of guests.